RakibRahman/kotlin/README.md

 # When

 - when can be used either as a statement or as an expression.
 A statement doesn't return anything but performs actions instead.
 - An expression returns a value that can be used later in your code.

 # Lambda Expressions

 Kotlin allows you to write even more concise code for functions by using lambda expressions.
 Lambda expressions can be used in a number of ways.
 You can:

 - Pass a lambda expression as a parameter to another function
 - Return a lambda expression from a function
 - Invoke a lambda expression on its own

+# Trailing lambdas

+- If a lambda expression is the only function parameter, you can drop the function parentheses ()
+- If a lambda expression is passed as the last parameter of a function, then the expression can be written outside the function parentheses ().
+In both cases, this syntax is called a `trailing lambda`.